camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 activity is migrated into an instance of the target activity.
 A migration plan is complete when there are instructions for all active source activities.

-# Process Instance Migration by Example

-As an example, consider the following source process definition `exampleProcess:1`:
+The following following process models are used to illustrate the API and effects of migration unless otherwise noted:

+Process `exampleProcess:1`:

 <div data-bpmn-diagram="../bpmn/process-instance-migration/example1"></div>

-And the following target process definition `exampleProcess:2`:
+Process `exampleProcess:2`:

 <div data-bpmn-diagram="../bpmn/process-instance-migration/example2"></div>

+# Process Instance Migration by Example

-We can now define a migration plan using the API entrance point `RuntimeService#createMigrationPlan`.
+We can define a migration plan using the API entrance point `RuntimeService#createMigrationPlan`.
 It returns a fluent builder to create a migration plan.
 For our example, the code looks like:

 ```java